isomerpages/nlb-sarbica/_programme/Papers (details to be advised).md

-**Title: Pushing “Optimal” Forward: A Framework for Exploring Synergies for Promoting Preservation and Sustainability Simultaneously at Each Level of Control**
+# Pushing “Optimal” Forward: A Framework for Exploring Synergies for Promoting Preservation and Sustainability Simultaneously at Each Level of Control

 **Abstract:**
 Risk assessment in cultural heritage has long used a framework based on the levels of control (ex.
 CCI-ICCROM “A Guide to Risk Management of Cultural Heritage”).
 Working from the object outwards, the enclosure or support, storage furniture, room, building, site, and region all represent opportunities to use policies, maintenance, passive and active means to reduce the risks of deterioration and loss to collections by avoiding, blocking, and reducing harmful agents to the extent possible, and detecting and responding where needed.

 This talk demonstrates that the same framework can be useful for identifying opportunities that address and further both preservation and sustainability in the most effective way at any institution.
 Examples will be presented that draw from laboratory experiments, field tests at institutions, and published case studies to showcase: the effectiveness of enclosures in mitigating environmental extremes, particularly high relative humidity; the ability to implement energy-saving mechanical operation with no change or improvement to preservation; and heat and moisture load reduction on a building envelope.